Climate Action Plan

 We are proud of the City of Flagstaff Climate Emergency Declaration and their leadership within our community.
 Located in Arizona, we face increased climate vulnerabilities such as water scarcity, extreme heat waves, wildfires, and public health issues.
 As an institutional leader, NAU is responding to this global issue with a focus on adaptability, innovation, and stewardship.

 We are focused on community engagement to ensure that we create a plan that reflects our current needs from our greater campus community.
-We are in the creation phase of our climate action planning process and we want to ensure we are reflecting the needs of our campus.
+We have completed the drafting phase of our 2021 Climate Action Plan and we want to ensure we are reflecting the needs of our campus.
 Take the survey below to provide your insight!